Call Today 310-453-1234

 The Journal of Back and Musculoskeletal Rehabilitation concluded, “Prolotherapy can be regarded as a safe way of providing a meaningful improvement in pain and musculoskeletal function compared to the initial status. …5% dextrose is a more simple and painless solution for Prolotherapy and also has a high success.”(4)

 Remember, when back pain is an issue, the muscles may be in spasm because they are overcompensating for the injured ligaments as they try to stabilize the spine.
-Regenerative Orthopedics is the best treatment to repair the ligaments and get to the root of the back pain problem.
+Chiropractic adjustments will align the spine, and Regenerative Orthopedics effectively repair the ligaments…getting to the root of the back pain problem.
 Additionally, in cases of degenerative disc disease, Prolotherapy tightens the ligamentous structures and limits the abnormal vertebral motion, reducing the incidence of discogenic low back pain by improving stability.

 References